YanSte/NLP-LLM-Fine-tuning-Llame-2-QLoRA-2024/README.md

 It is important to recognize that fine-tuning is model training.
 The training process remains a resource intensive, and time consuming effort.
 Albeit fine-tuning training time is greatly shortened as a result of having started from a pre-trained model.

 <img src="https://github.com/YanSte/NLP-LLM-Fine-tuning-Trainer/blob/main/img_3.png?raw=true" alt="Learning" width="50%">

-### The Power of Fine-Tuning: An Overview

-Fine-tuning, a crucial aspect of adapting pre-trained models to specific tasks, has witnessed a revolutionary approach known as Low Rank Adaptation (LoRA).
-Unlike conventional fine-tuning methods, LoRA strategically freezes pre-trained model weights and introduces trainable rank decomposition matrices into the Transformer architecture's layers.
-This innovative technique significantly reduces the number of trainable parameters, leading to expedited fine-tuning processes and mitigated overfitting.

 **Here some definitions:**
 <br/>